johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

     options: {
       url: 'nats://localhost:4222',
       /**
-       * Use the "Identity" (De)Serializers for observing messages for
+       * Use the "Identity" (de)serializers for observing messages for
        * nest-only deployment.
        */
       // serializer: new OutboundMessageIdentitySerializer(),
       // deserializer: new InboundResponseIdentityDeserializer(),

       /**
-       * Use the "External" (De)Serializers for transforming messages to/from
+       * Use the "External" (de)serializers for transforming messages to/from
        * (only) an external responder
        */
       serializer: new OutboundMessageExternalSerializer(),